2020PB/police-brutality/all-locations.md

 ### Police retaliate to thrown water bottle with excessive force | June 28th

-Footage shows three officers with riot guns outside a building.
+Footage shows three officers with riot guns outside the Justice Center.
 An empty water bottle is thrown.
 It falls well short of the officers.
 All three fire into the crowd in different directions, collectively punishing the protesters for a thrown water bottle.

 tags: less-lethal, projectile, protester, shoot

 id: or-portland-34

-geolocation:
+geolocation: 45.5153208, -122.6770923

 **Links**